 The Blue Mountain range is blessed with a climate ideal for coffee growing with its year-long mild temperatures, abundant rainfall, rich soil and almost perpetual mists that give this mountain range the bluish color from which its name is derived.
 The combination of all these factors creates a “perfect storm” for producing a fantastically unique coffee bean that has captivated the world by….”storm”.

 Note: All Blue Mountain Coffee is grown from the Arabica species of coffee.
 Arabica coffee is typically more flavorful, sweeter, and of higher quality that its brother the Robusta coffee bean.
+For more information, learn about the differences between an Arabica and Robusta bean.

 Many people wonder what the difference between High Mountain coffee and Blue Mountain coffee is.
 The answer: the elevation at which the coffee is grown.
 Different elevations produce different qualities of flavors.
 While many enjoy the flavor of High Mountain coffee, it simply doesn’t compare to the robustness and refined flavor of Blue Mountain coffee.
 It’s known to have a nuttier and bolder flavor that most other coffees.